Sending postcards and building resilience: helping students embrace kindness while in lockdown

 The British Red Cross’s kindness resources have been used by primary and secondary schools alike, helping students practice kindness towards others and themselves

-As a nationwide lockdown came into effect at the end of March, schools up and down the country closed abruptly, with teachers and students unsure as to when they would return.
+As the first nationwide lockdown came into effect at the end of March, schools up and down the country closed abruptly, with teachers and students unsure as to when they would return.

 Shortly after the closures were announced, the British Red Cross launched a range of resources to help teachers keep students engaged while apart from the familiarity of everyday school learning.